 • Miscellaneous Commercial-Off-The-Shelf (COTS) Packages Customized to Automate Standard Pre-Transaction/Transaction/Post-Transaction Processes (e.g., Office Suites, Project Management, Document Management, Business Process Management (BPM), Customer Relationship Management (CRM))

 Other than the EMA workflow/process automation applications and the generic COTS applications (which, in theory, can automate any service/process), the new DiliVer SDD category is the only type of FinTech M&A software that spans the entire M&A transaction life cycle—and it does this both on the buy side and sell side, and with industry-specific (i.e., domain-verticalized) and data-driven (i.e., scorecard-powered) content.
 This is a critical differentiator for us in being able to agnostically interface to or integrate with any or all of the other categories.

-DiliVer’s Transaction Life-Cycle Outcome Optimization Methodology is a process-oriented, M&A mindset-level framework that uses a three-part outcome optimization approach to provide customers with due diligence-related solutions before (i.e., positioning), during (i.e., dealmaking), and after (i.e., integrating) the M&A transaction.
+DiliVer’s Transaction Life-Cycle Process Model is an M&A mindset-level framework that uses a three-part outcome optimization approach to provide customers with due diligence-related solutions before (i.e., positioning), during (i.e., dealmaking), and after (i.e., integrating) the M&A transaction.